trln/argon_call_number_search/README.md

 end
 ```

-**Important**
+**IMPORTANT: Solr fields required to support call number search.**

-Your records in the trlnbib Solr index must have the certain fields stored and/or indexed to support call number and accession number searching.
+Your records in the trlnbib Solr index must have certain fields stored and/or indexed to support call number and accession number searching.
 This will require modifications to item processing in marc-to-argot.

 Fields that support call number searching:

-`lc_call_nos_normed` -- supports multi-valued LC call number searching ("bound with")
+* `lc_call_nos_normed` -- supports multi-valued LC call number searching ("bound with")
-`shelf_numbers` -- supports accession number searching ("CD 12345")
+* `shelf_numbers` -- supports accession number searching ("CD 12345")
-`shelfkey` -- supports basic, single valued LC Call Number searching (field is intended to support call number *browse* but will generally work for call number *search* with the exception of "bound with" call numbers).
+* `shelfkey` -- supports basic, single valued LC Call Number searching (field is intended to support call number *browse* but will generally work for call number *search* with the exception of "bound with" call numbers).

-**NOTE**

 Your records will likely already be populated with the single valued field `shelfkey` that contains normalized LC Call Numbers.
 This is a single valued field intended for call number *browse*.
 It will provide basic LC call number searching functionality but will not support things like "bound with" call number searching.
 You can safely have both the `shelfkey` and the multi-valued `lc_call_nos_normed` in your records and this gem will search both fields.